Continuing Review: Submission and Review

 - Review of changes of protocol, unanticipated problems, noncompliance, or new information after initial approval does not constitute continuing review.

-- UW-Madison IRBs conduct continuing review of human participants research at intervals appropriate to the degree of risk, but not less than once per year, as defined in the initial review policy.
+- UW-Madison IRBs conduct continuing review of human participants research at intervals appropriate to the degree of risk, as defined in the initial review policy, but generally not less than once per year.

 - The IRB determines on a study-specific basis whether the research requires more frequent than annual review.